dyutibhaba/clean-code-practice/README.md

         performTrading( brokerTradeInput );

 No boolean and null parameters - instead crate two functions, one for true/null and one for false/value.

+## Comments
+* Often, comments are bad.
+Why ?
+Because we can't trust them.
+They might be lying.
+Can be true today, false tomorrow.
+* One two things to trust in programming: 1.
+Code 2.
+Tests
+* Often when the code changes, comments don't.

+* It's OK to write comment when you absolutely can't express yourself with code.
+E.g., while writing a complex regex.
+* Comments also should be written in case of any critical consequences.
+* Comments should be written details way when writing public library.

+* Useless javadocs are useless.

+### Bad comments
+    /**
+    * I hope we can improve the function name
+    */
+    private Result getResultWIthHtml(Result result) {
+    }

+    //first name
+    String firstName;

+    //Creating a new result object
+    Result result = new Result();

+### Should we use exception ?
+* Use exceptions instead of error codes.
+* Use your own exceptions not the java ones.Make your exception class as described, so that exception messages are not required unless, very essential.
+* Use unchecked/runtime exceptions instead of checked ones.
+* Make sure your try & catch are small.
+Extract them into functions if they are more than 2/3 lines.

+### OOPs Objects vs Data Structure Objects

+### Composition over Inheritance (Communication between Objects)
+* One object can communicate with another object in two ways.
+* One object can have the other object as a property - Composition (A has B or HAS-A relation)
+* One object can inherit the other object - Inheritance (A is B or IS-A relation)
+* In Composition over Inheritance is a programming pattern where composition is preffered than inheritance, because composition leads to flexibility & inheritance rigidity (forces to inherit all the properties.
+Abstract classes to the rescue).

+### Symptoms of bad code
+1. Rigidity - Code is hard to change.
+Any change request by business takes a lot of time.
+2. Fragility - When you touch code to change it just inevitably breaks elsewhere.
+3. Immobility - Code suffers re-usability.
+Lack of small functions.
+4. Viscosity - environmental issues due to which project is not flexible to handle.
+Testing/deployment becomes very slow.